 What is dulce de leche?

 Dulce de leche is a sweet milk jam, a cousin to caramel, made with milk, sugar, and baking soda, the latter being accountable for its dark color.
-It takes a few hours to make and there are as many tips and tricks as there are grandmothers in this country.
-Each with its own recipe.

 The flavor is very sweet, similar to caramel but not quite.
 It does have a milk undertone, something that caramel lacks, and some might say it’s not as sophisticated, and they might be right.
 I’m a raving fan so my opinion is biased.

-IMPORTANT: for fillings you need to use what we call pastry dulce de leche.
+IMPORTANT: for fillings, you need to use what we call pastry dulce de leche.
 It's much thicker than the regular kind.
 Look for the word Repostero on the label.
 The best one available online (that we also use here!) is Vacalin Dulce de Leche Repostero.
 Another good one is Veronica dulce de leche repostero.
-If you want to buy in bulk a great one is San Ignacio repostero (22 pounds) or also Vacalin repostero (22 pounds).
+If you want to buy in bulk a great one is San Ignacio repostero (22 pounds) or Vacalin repostero (22 pounds).

 Filling the alfajores